It starts like any other day. A hot cuppa, email, work. Then it happens.

 Whether choose a more flexible, international roaming SIM or the local SIM option, most work like a pre-paid phone card.
 Add minutes or data and you can use it how you please until you’re out of credits.
 Recharging the card is often done with an app or by calling the SIM company's customer service.

-Just, keep in mind that while using the SIM, you’ll have a different phone number, so be sure to update anyone who might need to contact you in case of emergencies.
+Just, keep in mind that while using the SIM, you’ll have a different mobile number, so be sure to update anyone who might need to contact you in case of emergencies.
 If you’re buying a bunch of local SIMs, that further complicates the issue as your number will change with each swap.

 9. Ditch the Insurance and Buy a Good Case

-Phone insurance was once a great idea.
+Mobile phone insurance was once a great idea.

 If you’ve placed an insurance claim recently, you noticed they come with a hefty deductible.